caragian/reporting_pdf_email/README.md

       $subject    = "NetEye4 Monitoring Status Email"

  **NOTE**

- I can also change the filter to custom your report:
+ You can also change the filter to custom your report:

         $baseUrl = sprintf(
                               '%s://%s%s/neteye/monitoring/list/services?service_state=2&limit='.$this->limit,